Russ Harvey Consulting - Computer and Internet Services

 The use of terminology like “Cloud” makes these services sound like they are immune from interference.
 Nothing can be further from the truth.

-And its about to get worse.
-Cybercriminals are now targeting cloud services for ransomware, realizing that is where the data has gone.
-This will both make the cloud more vulnerable and remove a common backup for compromised computers.
+Cybercriminals target cloud services because that is where the data has gone.
+The cloud has become more vulnerable which endangers a common backup for compromised computers.

-Your iPhone is secured by your unique password (why the FBI had difficulty breaking the encryption on the terrorist's iPhone.
-But iCloud isn't.
+Your iPhone is secured by your unique password.
+That's why the FBI had difficulty breaking the encryption on the terrorist's iPhone.

 U.S. law enforcement agencies demanded access to iCloud accounts so Apple had to have access to the encryption on iCloud when a warrant is issued.

-That weakness was exploited by a hacker to gain access to iCloud accounts and steal private nude photos of celebrity women (and endangered their safety by providing access to Exif location data embedded within the photos).
+That weakness was exploited by a hacker to gain access to iCloud accounts and steal private nude photos of celebrity women.
+The Exif location data embedded within those photos endangered their safety by revealing their location.

 Increasingly there are more automated visitors (bots) that search for content, vulnerabilities and opportunities to influence outcomes.

 More often ads are served “on the fly.”
-Tracked visitor information is sent to a multitude of potential buyers and others only wishing to collect the metadata.
+Visitor information is sent to a multitude of potential buyers, some of which only wish to collect the metadata.

 Most website visitors aren't human.
 They're bots.
 Today, bots make up 52% of all web traffic.
 And these automated accounts have had serious, real world impact — from the 2016 [US] election, to the FCC's recent, controversial net neutrality vote.